The Easiest Ways To Curl Short Hair With Heat Explained

 You don’t want to ruin your curls altogether, you just want to loosen them a bit.
 But don’t touch your hair until the curls are set, because you want your curls to last for as long as possible.

 Touch up any curls that may have fallen out.
 Add volume to your style by grabbing the crown area of your hair, just near the part, and backcombing the roots.
 Add a final spray of hairspray.
 One good, final spritz will help hold the finished look in place for the day.
 Enjoy your stylish, curly hair, and remember to always practice proper hair care!

 Our Favorite Curling Iron

-There are tons of great curling irons out there, but our very favorite here at Maple Holistics has got to be Remington’s Curling Wand!
-Reasonably priced and effective, Remington’s wand has got the goods and can give you salon-quality treatments in half the time and for a fraction of the cost.
+There are tons of great curling irons out there, but we’ve done some research on the best curling irons.
+Our very favorite here at Maple Holistics has got to be Remington’s Curling Wand!
+Reasonably priced and effective, Remington’s wand has got the goods.
+It can give you salon-quality treatments in half the time and for a fraction of the cost.
 Give it a try today!